upbound/docs/content/all-spaces/disconnected-spaces/_index.md

 description: A guide to Upbound Spaces
 ---

-A Disconnected Space is a single-tenant deployment of Upbound within your infrastructure, such as your Amazon Web Services (AWS) cloud account or Microsoft Azure subscription.
-However, there's no connectivity to the rest of the Upbound product.
+A Disconnected Space is a single-tenant deployment of Upbound within your infrastructure.
+This could be your Amazon Web Services (AWS) cloud account, Microsoft Azure subscription, or other hosting environment.
+Disconnected Spaces don't have connectivity to the rest of the Upbound product.
 You're limited to a command-line interface to interact within a single Space context.

-We've packaged the best parts of Upbound into a Helm chart and can deploy and operate them on your own infrastructure, bringing you the best of SaaS with the added benefit of additional security guarantees and a deployment free of noisy neighbors.
+Upbound has packaged the core parts of the Upbound product into a Helm chart.
+You can deploy and operate it on your own infrastructure.
+This brings you the best of SaaS with the added benefit of extra security guarantees and a deployment free of noisy neighbors.

 ## System requirements